 The best crown molding materials to upgrade your home include wood, PVC, and plaster

 Looking to add architectural interest and elegance to your room?
-Crown moldings, also called cornices, add character to your space by attractively separating walls and ceilings and decorating tops of door casings or cabinet tops.
-Learn how to give your home the royal treatment by choosing the best crown molding materials for your home’s style.
+Crown molding, also called cornices, add character to your space by attractively separating walls and ceilings and decorating tops of door casings or cabinet tops.
+Learn how to give your home the royal treatment by choosing from the best types of crown molding materials for your home’s style.

 Over 2,000 years ago, ancient Greeks chiseled heavy stones to create “crown moldings” for Roman temples.
 Today’s homeowners can install a one-piece crown on their own or hire a professional for a more complex project.